 The corporate world, at least what I’ve seen of it, is a funny thing.
-It is culturally tailor-made for extroverts, but you still need to get a lot of work done which isn’t possible if you’re very involved in chatter (even if it isn’t idle).
+It is made for extroverts, and definitely contains lots of lessons for introverts to learn from.

 As an introvert, you can go very long without talking to anyone.
 There are weeks when I just showed up, finished and left, especially at the start of my career.